MonitSharma/Anime-and-Kdrama/README.md

 <tr>
   <td class="tg-yw4l">4.</td>
   <td class="tg-yw4l">Rising of the shield hero</td>
-  <td class="tg-yw4l">The Four Cardinal Heroes are a group of ordinary men from modern-day Japan summoned to the kingdom of Melromarc to become its saviors. </td>
+  <td class="tg-yw4l">The Four Cardinal Heroes are a group of ordinary men from modern-day Japan summoned to the kingdom of Melromarc to become its saviours. </td>
   <td class="tg-yw4l"><a href="https://zoro.to/the-rising-of-the-shield-hero-524?ref=search">
   <img src="https://img.shields.io/badge/Zoro-F47521?style=for-the-badge&logo=zoro&logoColor=white" width = '' >
 </a></td>